 Tip #3: Edit your resolutions as you evolve

-Even though youโll begin with easy to attain targets, you can easily modify to make them more challenging per your needs.
+Even though you’ll begin with easy-to-attain targets, you can easily modify them to make them more challenging per your needs.

-If you feel you can take up more responsibilities or make headway with advance health goals, make changes right away.
+If you feel you can take up more responsibilities or make headway with advanced health goals, make changes right away.

-I hope you now understand the basics of crafting the best health and wellness goals.
-Donโt forget to download your free health checklists with 100+ health goals below!
+I hope you understand the basics of crafting health and wellness goals.
+Don’t forget to download your free health checklists with 100+ health goals below!

 2 comments